 Sally was inducted into the Victorian Women's Honour Roll in 2010 and has also received Monash University's Distinguished Alumni Service Award.
 Read more about her achievements on her LinkedIn profile.

-Rhonda was a founding member of BreaCan (now Counterpart) WHV’s peer support and information service for women with breast or a gynaecological cancer diagnosis.
+Rhonda was a founding member of BreaCan (now Counterpart) WHV’s peer support and information service for women with a cancer diagnosis.
 She is one of the original Peer Support Volunteers and helped expand the service into the hospital setting through the Bridge of Support programs.
 A crucial part of the team, on average Rhonda works 20 shifts per year, which over the past 16 years amounts to more than 300 shifts.
 Travelling between Sunshine Hospital, Royal Melbourne Hospital, Royal Women’s Hospital and Peter MacCallum Cancer Centre to provide a listening ear to women during treatment, Rhonda’s commitment to supporting women living with cancer knows no bounds.

 Rhonda’s contribution extends beyond peer support as she also shares her knowledge and insights by volunteering in training sessions, assisting with recruitment of new volunteers and representing the organisation at various events each year.